 2. Keep your car windows rolled up and your doors locked at all times.

 3. Keep maps out of sight whenever you can.

 4. Keep valuables like purses, cameras, laptops and handbags out of sight.
 Make sure they are out of view to passing motorists or motorcyclists.

 5. The best place to keep suitcases is locked up in the boot.

 6. Take a mobile phone with you should you need to make an emergency call.
-If you see a motorcyclist or another car coming over to try and help you right after a puncture it could well be a thief.
-In this case call the emergency services number in Spain which is 112.
+If you see a motorcyclist or another car is coming over to try and help you right after a puncture, it could well be a thief.
+In this case, call the emergency services number in Spain which is 112.